 On August 12, 2019, the Contractor began installing in the North Approach Viaduct the temporary access system that will be used to perform the floorbeam strengthening activities.
 The access installation was completed on June 26, 2020.
 On March 12, 2020, the Contractor began layout work for the floorbeam strengthening.
 On June 10, 2020, the Contractor began tensioning the floorbeam high strength rods.
-The strengthening at eight of the 42 floorbeams has been completed.
+On June 17, 2020, the work stopped.
+On May 13, 2021, the Contractor resumed work on the floorbeam strengthening.
+The strengthening at 12 of the 42 floorbeams has been completed.
+The floorbeam strengthening work is continuing.